July 01, 2019 5 min read

 The program was intended to plant 50 million trees by 2025.
 The federal government's support, however, will only bring the total up to 37 million trees - but, hey, that's a lot better than nothing!

-Don't worry though, One Tree Planted has got you covered: we are supporting projects across Ontario as well, so you can help get that total back up to 50,000,000!
+Don't worry though, One Tree Planted has got you covered: we are supporting projects across Ontario and other areas as well, so you can help get that total back up to 50,000,000!

 Those are Some Sweet Enviro-Vibes